 We found modest evidence for reduced cardenolide sequestration in monarchs from Guam, where birds have been functionally extirpated for the last ~40 years.
 Sequestration in wild-caught Guam monarchs was significantly lower than sequestration in Rota monarchs, but only after accounting for differences in A. curassavica cardenolide concentrations on each island.
 Despite their proximity, monarchs from Guam and Rota are genetically distinct (Hemstrom et al., in revision), indicating that adaptive divergence between these island populations is possible.
-As we were unable to rear monarchs from Guam and Rota side-by-side under controlled conditions, it is difficult to ascribe the differences in cardenolides between wild-caught butterflies to differences in bird predation.
+However, as we were unable to rear monarchs from Guam and Rota side-by-side under controlled conditions, it is difficult to ascribe the differences in cardenolides between wild-caught butterflies to differences in bird predation.
 Furthermore, all comparisons using Guam necessarily involve a functional sample size of n=1, as it is the only location where it is tractable to assess the impact of long-term bird removal on monarch sequestration.
-The extirpation of bird predators from Guam has altered the island’s trophic ecology (Rogers et al. 2012) and may be associated with a proliferation of mesopredators (Ritchie and Johnson 2009) such as wasps, which can be major predators of monarch larvae (Baker and Potter 2020), even when larvae are consuming high-cardenolide hosts (Rayor et al. 2004, McGruddy et al. 2021).
-Thus, in addition to direct effects of bird predation and its loss on monarch sequestration (Brower et al. 1967; Brower and Calvert 1985; Brower 1988), increased invertebrate predation on monarch larvae could indirectly favor faster development, which may be associated with reduced sequestration (Agrawal et al. 2021).
+That we only have a single bird-free island certainly limits the power of our inferences regarding predation intensity and natural selection on sequestration.
+Future studies of sequestration ability in relation to predators could instead focus on quantitative variation in predation intensity (e.g. Camara 1997) or leverage experimental evolution approaches in a short-lived species with experimentally tractable predators (e.g. the western corn rootworm and its nematode predators [Robert et al. 2017]).

 Notably, Guam monarchs sequestered significantly less from their sympatric host plant (A. curassavica) than three other monarch populations, whereas sequestration was comparable across other hosts.
-This pattern is consistent with selection against the specific processes involved with sequestration from A. curassavica (e.g. the conversion of voruscharin into calotropin [Agrawal et al. 2021]), but not against other processes involved in the broader context of sequestration (e.g. multidrug transporter activity [Groen et al. 2017]).
+This pattern is consistent with selection against the specific processes involved with sequestration from A. curassavica (e.g., the conversion of voruscharin into calotropin [Agrawal et al. 2021]), but not against other processes involved in the broader context of sequestration (e.g., multidrug transporter activity [Groen et al. 2017]).
 The observation of reduced sequestration on a sympatric host, possibly only under altered predation regimes, highlights the importance of considering higher trophic levels when forming predictions about the outcomes of evolutionary interactions between plants and their specialized herbivores (Bernays and Graham 1988).

 In conclusion, we have demonstrated that monarch butterflies show substantial genetic variation within and between populations for cardenolide sequestration.
-Cardenolide sequestration is likely shaped by both evolutionary history (including shifting host plant associations) and contemporary species interactions.
-Our research highlights the utility of “natural experiments”—both the monarch’s recent global range expansion and the recent extirpation of birds from Guam—for testing fundamental hypotheses in ecology and evolution.
+The evolution of toxin sequestration in monarchs and other taxa is likely shaped by both evolutionary history (including shifting dietary associations) and contemporary species interactions.
+Our research also highlights the utility of “natural experiments”—both the monarch’s recent global range expansion and the recent extirpation of birds from Guam—for testing fundamental hypotheses in ecology and evolution.

 Data Accessibility Statement